marcoLanzo/Talk-Service/README.md

 The server is built through a multithreaded approach in which each client, requesting the connection, was entrusted to a private thread that managed the requests.

+In the management of conversations between clients, API select was used which allows you to examine multiple I / O channels at the same time and create hence the I / O multiplexing.

+Use of two different types of linked lists:
+- the first that keeps track of all users connected to the chat
+- the second which allows the server to keep track of all unavailable users.